veereshkatageri/doc-as-code/user_guide/source/miscellaneous.rst

 Miscellaneous
 +++++++++++++

-This page is intended to cover the advanced topics of doc as code manual.
+This page is intended to cover the advanced topics of doc-as-code manual.
 This page is intended \
 only for the developers of doc-as-code toolchain team.

 .. contents:: Table of contents